SvnGms/display-brightness-bot/Readme.md

 ## Features
 Define a characteristic curve over a whole day, this tool will automatically set the brightness to the selected values

+## First Usage
+Define a characteristic curve.
+Start the app with a python interpreter python main.py.

 ## Disclaimer
 This is a side project for my own convienience, I was often changing display brightness during the day.
 Do not expect fixes regularly.
 If something breaks, please fix and create a pull request.
 Any contribution is appreciated.